unravel-team/mcp-clojure-sdk/CONVENTIONS.md

 # General rules

-1. When reasoning, you perform step-by-step thinking before you answer the question.
+- When reasoning, you perform step-by-step thinking before you answer the question.
-2. If you speculate or predict something, always inform me.
+- If you speculate or predict something, always inform me.
-3. When asked for information you do not have, do not make up an answer; always be honest about not knowing.
+- When asked for information you do not have, do not make up an answer; always be honest about not knowing.
-4. Document the project in such a way that an intern or LLM can easily pick it up and make progress on it.
+- Document the project in such a way that an intern or LLM can easily pick it up and make progress on it.

 ## Rules for writing documentation

-1. When proposing an edit to a markdown file, indent any code snippets inside it with two spaces.
+- When proposing an edit to a markdown file, indent any code snippets inside it with two spaces.
 Indentation levels 0 and 4 are not allowed.
-2. If a markdown code block is indented with any value other than 2 spaces, automatically fix it.
+- If a markdown code block is indented with any value other than 2 spaces, automatically fix it.

 ## When writing or planning code:

-1. Always write a test for the code you are changing
+- Always write a test for the code you are changing
-2. Look for the simplest possible fix
+- Look for the simplest possible fix
-3. Don’t introduce new technologies without asking.
+- Don’t introduce new technologies without asking.
-4. Respect existing patterns and code structure
+- Respect existing patterns and code structure
-5. Do not edit or delete comments.
+- Do not edit or delete comments.
-6. Don't remove debug logging code.
+- Don't remove debug logging code.
-7. When asked to generate code to implement a stub, do not delete docstrings
+- When asked to generate code to implement a stub, do not delete docstrings
-8. When proposing sweeping changes to code, instead of proposing the whole thing at once and leaving "to implement" blocks, work through the proposed changes incrementally in cooperation with me
+- When proposing sweeping changes to code, instead of proposing the whole thing at once and leaving "to implement" blocks, work through the proposed changes incrementally in cooperation with me

 ## IMPORTANT: Don't Forget

-1. When I add PLAN! at the end of my request, write a detailed technical plan on how you are going to implement my request, step by step, with short code snippets, but don't implement it yet, instead ask me for confirmation.
+- When I add PLAN! at the end of my request, write a detailed technical plan on how you are going to implement my request, step by step, with short code snippets, but don't implement it yet, instead ask me for confirmation.
-2. When I add DISCUSS! at the end of my request, give me the ideas I've requested, but don't write code yet, instead ask me for confirmation.
+- When I add DISCUSS! at the end of my request, give me the ideas I've requested, but don't write code yet, instead ask me for confirmation.
-3. When I add STUB! at the end of my request, instead of implementing functions/methods, stub them and raise NotImplementedError.
+- When I add STUB! at the end of my request, instead of implementing functions/methods, stub them and raise NotImplementedError.
-4. When I add EXPLORE! at the end of my request, do not give me your opinion immediately.
+- When I add EXPLORE! at the end of my request, do not give me your opinion immediately.
 Ask me questions first to make sure you fully understand the context before making suggestions.

 # Guidelines for Clojure code

+## Build/Test Commands

+- Build: `make build`
+- Install locally: `make install`
+- Run all tests: `make test`
+- Full check: `make check` (runs linters and formatting checks)
+- Single test: `clojure -X:test :only your.test.ns/test-name`
+- Format the code: `make format`.
+Uses zprint for formatting.

-## Dependencies
+## Dependencies and Code Style

-1. For working with JSON, use `metosin/jsonista` library over other libraries
+- Use `metosin/jsonista` for working with JSON
-2. For creating an HTTP server, use `pedestal/pedestal` library and the Jetty server in that library.
+- Use `pedestal/pedestal` for creating an HTTP servers.
+Use the Jetty server.
-3. For working with SQL, use `com.seancorfield/next.jdbc` library
+- Use `com.seancorfield/next.jdbc` for working with SQL
-4. For creating an HTTP client, use `clj-http/clj-http` library
+- Use `clj-http/clj-http` for creating an HTTP client
-5. For message passing patterns, use `org.clojure/core.async` library
-6. For generative testing, use `test.check`.
-7. For running tests, use `io.github.cognitect-labs/test-runner`
+- Use `org.clojure/core.async` for message passing and async operations
+- Use `test.check` for generative testing.
+Prefer writing generative tests.
+- Use `io.github.cognitect-labs/test-runner` as a test-runner
-8. Write all specs, data as well as function specs, in a single `specs.clj` file.
+- Write all specs, data as well as function specs, in a single `specs.clj` file.

-## Testing
+## Error Handling

-1. Write generative tests where possible.
+- Use `ex-info` for exceptions with detailed context
+- Include error codes and descriptive messages in responses
+- Maintain existing debug logging code
+- Set `:is-error` flag in tool responses when errors occur